j-rust/Anonymous_Web_Get/README.md

 >129.82.47.243	35000

 Packet Format: 406 bytes total.
 4 bytes for file length, 2 bytes for packet length, up to 400 bytes of data

+For larger size packets it takes a while to pass between each ss, but it does work if given enough time.